Simon Catillon is

 a versatile French actor, director & screenwriter based in New York.

-Since relocating to New York, Simon has worked on various projects, including short films, series, and stage performances.
+Since relocating to New York, he has worked on various projects, including short films, series, and stage performances.
 He made his off-Broadway debut in the play Small Acts of Daring Invention.

 From stage to screen